-Human inflammatory bowel disease (IBD), ulcerative colitis and Crohn's disease being the most important entities, are chronic, relapsing and remitting inflammatory conditions that result from chronic dysregulation of the mucosal immune system in the gastrointestinal tract (Stephens et al., 2013).
-Ulcerative colitis (UC) is an inflammatory bowel disease (IBD), which includes chronic inflammation of the gastrointestinal tract (Tanideh et al., 2016).
-The primary symptoms of UC are acute and chronic inflammation of the mucosa, diarrhea, and rectal bleeding (Tanideh et al., 2016).
-Recent studies have suggested that the etiology of IBD is multifactorial, resulting from the interplay of immunological, molecular, genetic, microbial, diet, drug use-related, and environmental factors (Stephens et al., 2013; Santoru et al., 2017; Lloyd-Price et al., 2019).
-Obtaining about 70% of the blood supply from the portal vein, which is the direct venous outflow of the intestine, the liver is the first and main organ exposed to gut-derived substances, such as ingested nutrients and bacterial products (Adawi et al., 1999).
-IBD is considered to affect liver homeostasis (Thin et al., 2014; Bosch et al., 2017; Sartini et al., 2018).
+Human inflammatory bowel disease (IBD), ulcerative colitis, and Crohn's disease being the most important entities are chronic, relapsing, and remitting inflammatory conditions that result from chronic dysregulation of the mucosal immunesystem in the gastrointestinal tract (Stephens et al. 2013).
+Ulcerative colitis (UC) is an inflammatory bowel disease (IBD), which includes chronic inflammation of the gastrointestinal tract (Tanideh et al. 2016).
+The primary symptoms of UC are acute and chronicinflammation of the mucosa, diarrhea, and rectal bleeding (Tanideh et al. 2016).
+Recent studies have suggested that the etiology of IBD is multifactorial, resulting from the interplay of immunological, molecular, genetic, microbial, diet, drug use-related, and environmental factors (Stephens et al. 2013).
+Obtaining about 70% of the blood supply from the portal vein, which is the direct venous outflow of the intestine, the liver is the first and main organ exposed to gut-derived substances, such as ingested nutrients and bacterial products (Adawi et al. 1999).
+IBD is considered to affect liver homeostasis (Sartini et al. 2018).

-Among various chemical induced colitis models, DSS-induced colitis model is widely used because of its simplicity and many similarities with human ulcerative colitis.
-Dextran sulphate sodium, a polymer of sulphated polysaccharide is widely used for the induction of ulcerative colitis.
-It is thought to induce mucosal injury and inflammation through a direct toxic effect on epithelial cells with subsequent activation of macrophages and T-lymphocytes resulting in cytokine-mediated cytotoxicity.
-DSS is also known to be a chemical colitogen with anticoagulant properties (Sartini et al., 2018).
-However, there is a lack of comprehensive studies investigating the correlation between the severity of ulcerative colitis and perturbation of glycolytic and metabolizing enzymes of the liver, kidney, colon, spleen and lymphocytes.
+Among various chemical-induced colitis models, the DSS-induced colitis model is widely used because of its simplicity and many similarities with humanulcerative colitis.
+Dextran sulfate sodium, a polymer of sulfated polysaccharide is widely used for the induction of ulcerative colitis.
+It is thought to induce mucosal injury and inflammation through a direct toxic effect on epithelial cells with subsequent activation of macrophages and Tlymphocytes resulting in cytokine-mediated cytotoxicity.
+DSS is also known to be a chemical colitogen with anticoagulant properties (Sartini et al. 2018).
+However, there is a lack of comprehensive studies investigating the correlation between the severity of ulcerative colitis and perturbation of glycolytic and mitochondrial metabolizing enzymes of the liver, kidney, colon, spleen, and lymphocytes.
+Thus, this study aims to evaluate the severity of ulcerative colitis in relation to perturbation of glycolytic and mitochondrial metabolizing enzymes in mice.